bijela-gora/nestjs-safer-config/README.md

      imports: [
        SaferConfigModule.register({
          isGlobal: true, // or false, or you can skip `isGlobal`
-         cls: AppConfig, // will be instantiated with data from `sources`.
+         createInstanceOf: AppConfig, // will be instantiated with data from `sources`.
 Should not have a `constructor` defined, or `constructor` shouldn't expect any arguments
          sources: [
            // `sources` must be an array of objects or promises of objects
            // `sources` will be merged into one object with `Object.assign()`.
 That object will be used to populate `AppConfig` properties